jeffzi/llscheck/README.md

 ## Docker

-Alternatively LLSCheck can be run as a standalone docker container.
+You can also run LLSCheck as a standalone Docker container.
 To build your own, execute the following command from the source directory of this project:

 ```console